typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/ban-types.md

-      'The `Object` type actually means "any non-nullish value", so it is marginally better than `unknown`.', '- If you want a type meaning "any object", you probably want `object` instead.', '- If you want a type meaning "any value", you probably want `unknown` instead.', ].join('\n'),
+      'The `Object` type actually means "any non-nullish value", so it is marginally better than `unknown`.', '- If you want a type meaning "any object", you probably want `object` instead.', '- If you want a type meaning "any value", you probably want `unknown` instead.', '- If you really want a type meaning "any non-nullish value", you probably want `NonNullable<unknown>` instead.', ].join('\n'),
   },
   '{}': {